DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

             Jonathan

 IV.
 Jonathan’s Presidency (2010-present)
     A.  Jonathan became acting president in Feb.
-2012 and succeeded to the presidency when Yar’Adua died in May 2010.
+2010 and succeeded to the presidency when Yar’Adua died in May 2010.
         1. Fired most of Yar’Adua’s Cabinet but reappointed key Yar’Adua and PDP supporters
+            -   shows that he has nothing against Yar'Adua or the north

         2. Announced plans to reform power sector by inviting investment by private and foreign investors